 They call this a test, but it's not just a test; it's THE test.
 It's the one thing that will judge every aspect of your character.
 It will tell your limits, your future, your fate, all spelled out in little black dots of number two pencil on a Scantron sheet.
-It's the Achievement Test That Will Decide Your Destiny
+It's the Achievement Test That Will Decide Your Destiny.

 Even the smartest kids in school might shudder at the thought of taking this test.
 There may be protests everywhere condemning how unfair it is and how a mere test score doesn't indicate everything about a person's character.
 The bane of many a scholar's existence.
 Most cases of this may use the Real Life SAT test, which many colleges have a minimum cutoff score to determine which students they will accept, though fictional and non-college-based exams can also apply.

 Compare the Final Exam Finale, and the Final-Exam Boss.
 Contrast the Inept Aptitude Test, which will tell you that working at the Burger Fool would be your favorite career option, not your only one.
 Note that the Achievement Test of Destiny need not be a standardized exam, however in American school systems such is normally the case.
 See also The B Grade.

 - Love Hina has early chapters about the main characters trying to get into Tokyo University (and failing, for the most part).
 Once they make it, the plotlines become much more diverse.